-- Some indigenous peoples express their self-determination in urban areas.
-In Mexico City, indigenous peoples hold elections and form governments by custom in Tepepan in Xochimilco and some neighbourhoods in Tláhuac.
-The Totonacas and Nahuas of Cuetzalán del Progreso have created cooperatives that have allowed them to control the price of essential products, promote savings and investment through their savings cooperatives and improve trading conditions for some of their products.
-They have influenced municipal planning by preventing certain activities in their territory using legal means.
+del Progreso have created cooperatives that have allowed them to control the price of essential products, promote savings and investment through their savings cooperatives and improve trading conditions for some of their products.
 In the state of Morelos, four new indigenous municipalities have been created (Xoxocotla, Coatetelco, Hueyapan and Tetelcingo) that will be governed according to their customs and traditions, as have many towns in Chiapas, Guerrero, and other states.
-The challenges include organized crime, mining, logging, excessive water concessions, agroindustrial developments, tourism projects, airports, highways and the general imposition of development projects, inciting division, conflict and violence within the communities throughout Mexico.61 In Argentina, several indigenous communities (Inchiñ Mapuche, Pikunche, Puelche and Malalweche) have established a political organization representing the Mapuche Nation People in the current province of Mendoza, with administrative responsibilities allowing them to respond to requests for community development, to survey territories and to have access to indigenous community property and health and intercultural education, among other things.
-62 - 27.
-Some indigenous peoples are establishing their own energy enterprises.
+The challenges include organized crime, mining, logging, excessive water concessions, agroindustrial developments, tourism projects, airports, highways and the general imposition of development projects, inciting division, conflict and violence within the communities throughout Mexico.
+59 In Argentina, several indigenous communities (Inchiñ Mapuche, Pikunche, Puelche and Malalweche) have established a political organization representing the Mapuche Nation People in the current province of Mendoza, with administrative responsibilities allowing them to respond to requests for community development, to survey territories and to have access to indigenous community property and health and intercultural education, among other things.
+60

+27. Some indigenous peoples are establishing their own energy enterprises.
 In New Mexico, United States, the Picuris Pueblo have "engaged in a collaborative venture with intertribal authorities and the federal Government to build a 1 MW solar panel to make them the "first 100 per cent solar-powered tribe in the United States".
 Another example comes from a "cooperative venture of seven Sioux tribes in the Great Plains", United States, with a production capacity of up to 2 GW "to increase access to electricity and funding for infrastructure projects".
-4
+Each of the production of the projects "cooperative" and funding for infrastructure projects".